Crop and Weed Science

 Career Opportunities

-Usually, more employment opportunities are available in CWS than there are qualified graduates.
-Producers require annual inputs such as seed, fertilizers and herbicides, so they seek assistance in sales or service areas such as crop consulting, chemical application and soil testing each year.
+More employment opportunities often are available in CWS than there are qualified graduates.
+Producers require annual inputs such as seed, fertilizers, and herbicides, so they seek assistance in sales or service areas such as crop consulting, chemical application, and soil testing each year.
 Therefore, opportunities for CWS graduates usually have been more stable than in employment areas where inputs can be deferred when income is low.
 Also, salaries for CWS graduates are at or near the top among all graduates in agriculture due to the high demand for agronomists by many companies.

 The employment opportunities in CWS can best be summarized by the jobs that our graduates have accepted.
 Our graduates have been employed as crop production consultants (agronomists); marketing experts for herbicides, fertilizers and other agricultural chemicals; managers of farm service centers for cooperatives and elevators; agents in the production and marketing of certified seeds; research technicians for private companies and universities; natural resources conservationists and agents for other governmental agencies; county agricultural extension agents; field representatives for sugarbeet or food processing companies; farm managers; farm insurance agents; research associates with private plant breeding companies; and persons involved in the reclamation of strip-mined land.

 Typically 10 to 15 percent of the CWS graduates at NDSU return to farming or ranching and 5 to 10 percent continue their studies to receive graduate degrees.
-The median starting salary for a CWS graduate with a bachelor's degree was $50,000 in 2021.
-In addition, benefits packages that include health, dental and retirement are very competitive, signing bonuses and performance bonuses might be available, and some provide a vehicle and cell phone.
+The median starting salary for a CWS graduate with a bachelor's degree was $52,000 in 2022.
+In addition, benefits packages that include health, dental, and retirement are very competitive, signing bonuses and performance bonuses might be available, and some positions include access to a vehicle and cell phone.

 Many employers hire undergraduate students as interns for the summer months, and some hire for spring-summer semester or summer-fall semester periods.
 Several faculty hire students to help with research activities, and the Department of Plant Sciences also sponsors summer interns with an expressed interest in graduate school.
 The opportunities for summer interns, beginning with students between their freshman and sophomore years, have exceeded the supply of students for several years.
 The salary for interns is competitive with the income for alternative summer jobs, and the strong market has resulted in wage rates as high as $22/hr with signing bonuses and some employers pay potential internship fees if taken for summer term credit.
 An internship provides excellent work experience and often results in a graduating senior being hired earlier and with a higher salary than students without comparable experience.